John Hewie: Playing career

 Hewie was born in Pretoria, South Africa, to Scottish emigrant parents and lived there for the first 21 years of his life.
 He developed a keen interest in sport while at school, notably tennis and hockey.
 Football however was his primary pastime and he honed his skills first with his employer's works team then local sides Arcadia and Johannesburg.

 In October 1949 the opportunity arose for Hewie to turn professional with English side Charlton Athletic, who had already imported several other South African-based players.
 He would spend the next 19 years in south-east London, making over 500 appearances for the Addicks and playing in almost every position, including four times as an emergency goalkeeper when regular custodian Mick Rose was injured.

 International

 In 1956 he made his debut for the Scottish national side, playing in a 1–1 draw against England at Hampden Park.
 His first appearance in a Scotland shirt occurred three years earlier when he was selected for a Scotland B game in Edinburgh on the recommendation of Charlton's Scottish club doctor; it was the first occasion Hewie had set foot in Scotland.
 After playing well for a British-based South Africa representative side in an unofficial match in Glasgow in early 1956, he again came into consideration for the Scottish squad, and soon made the first of a total of 19 full appearances, predominantly at fullback, during which he scored twice.
 He was selected in the squad for the 1958 FIFA World Cup and missed a penalty in the 2–1 defeat by France.

+Baseball

+Whilst in England, Hewie played for Briggs Brigand with fellow South African and Chelsea player Ralph Oelofse, who both represented South Eastern Counties in 1953, with Hewie also featuring for South Eastern Counties in 1956 and 1957.